 In addition to your rights to access information under the Administrative Release Policy you can also request copies of your file or access to documents under the Information Privacy Act 2009.

 As this is your personal information there are no application or processing fees however there may be a charge for access to documents.
 We will notify you of the decision to release or withhold information within 25 business days of receiving a valid application.

 To make an application you need to download and complete the Right to Information and Information Privacy Access Application and return to WorkCover Queensland via email, fax or post along with evidence of your identity.

 Access to any other information or document – Right to Information Act 2009

-*Please note new fees and charges are effective from 10 August 2020*
+New fees and charges are effective from 1 July 2022.

 To access any other information or document you will need to apply under the Right to Information Act 2009.
 These applications relate to requests of personal information that is not your own or non-personal information.
 Access will only be granted to certain documentation as legislated in the RTI Act 2009.